 Bolton skips House impeachment deposition as Pence aide testifies

-Former national security adviser John Bolton did not show up Thursday morning for a scheduled Trump impeachment inquiry deposition with lawmakers, though an aide to Vice President Mike Pence appeared for testimony after Democrats issued a subpoena.
+Former national security adviser John Bolton did not show up Thursday morning for a scheduled Trump impeachment inquiry deposition with lawmakers, though a State Department aide detailed to Vice President Pence's office appeared for testimony after Democrats issued a subpoena.

-A House Intelligence Committee official told Fox News that they will not issue a subpoena to compel Bolton's testimony, as the former adviser's attorney said they would challenge one in court, which could be a lengthy process.
+A House Intelligence Committee official told Fox News suggested they will not issue a subpoena to compel Bolton's testimony, as the former adviser's attorney said they would challenge one in court, which could be a lengthy process.

 UKRAINE ENVOY HAD 'CLEAR UNDERSTAND' ON QUID PRO QUO, BUT NO FIRSTHAND KNOWLEDGE OF TRUMP PLANS: TRANSCRIPT